rhylanbolt/developerdocs/README.md

 <li><a href="#standard-events">Standard Events</a> - Common events across verticals</li>
 <li><a href="#gaming-inventory">Gaming Inventory</a> - Setting up game catalog data</li>
 <li><a href="#gaming-filtering">Gaming Filtering</a> - Filtering recommendations by tags and regions</li>
-<li><a href="#kinesis-integration">AWS Kinesis Integration</a> - High-volume event streaming</li>
 </ul>

 </section>
 <section id="sports-events" class="doc-section">
 <h1>Sports Events</h1>
-<p>This page explains how event data powers Opti-X Recommend and Smart Campaigns for sports betting platforms.
+<p>This page explains how event data powers Personalize Recommend and Smart Campaigns for sports betting platforms.
 Understanding which events drive each feature helps you prioritize your integration and deliver relevant betting recommendations.</p>
 <blockquote>
-<p><strong>Note</strong>: Event requirements may evolve as Opti-X adds new capabilities.
+<p><strong>Note</strong>: Event requirements may evolve as Personalize adds new capabilities.
 To future-proof your integration, send as many relevant events as possible.</p>
 </blockquote>
 <blockquote>
 <p><strong>Important</strong>: Both Recommend and Smart Campaigns require inventory data alongside events.
 Without a sports inventory feed, recommendation and targeting logic cannot function.
 See <a href="#sports-inventory">Sports Inventory</a> for setup instructions.</p>